Gluckasz/eps-vr-game/README.md

 *   **Collecting Dialogue Items:**
     *   Certain objects found around the house can be used later in conversation.
-    *   These might include news articles, newspapers, or personal items that can support the player’s arguments or understanding of other characters' perspectives.
+    *   These might include articles, newspapers, or personal items that can support the player’s arguments or understanding of other characters' perspectives.

 *   **Triggering the Dinner Scene:**
     *   Once the table is set and preparations are complete, the family gathers for dinner.